d33pak943/Spotify_Data_Analysis/README.md

 ORDER BY 2 DESC
 ```

-14. Find tracks where the energy-to-liveness ratio is greater than 1.2.
+14.**Find tracks where the energy-to-liveness ratio is greater than 1.2.**
-15. Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.
+15.**Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.**

 Here’s an updated section for your **Spotify Advanced SQL Project and Query Optimization** README, focusing on the query optimization task you performed.
 You can include the specific screenshots and graphs as described.